yorkchanbraintechscience/mongodb-backup-s3/README.md

 `INIT_RESTORE` - if set, restore from latest when container is launched

+`DISABLE_CRON` - if set, it will skip setting up automated backups. good for when you want to use this container to seed a dev environment.

 ## Restore from a backup

 To see the list of backups, you can run: